 Finally, after a few years I was able to find a full-length replacement cord and thus I’m no longer forced to frequently unplug and replug the cord into different locations.
 The cord for my Shark Navigator model is the HQRP AC Power Cord for Shark Navigator Lift-Away Pro NV355 NV356 NV356K NV357 NV355CS NV356KCS NV356E Upright Vacuum + HQRP Coaster, which cost $17.95 (and an additional $9.95 shipping charge).

-2 thoughts on “Replacing a Shark Navigator Power Cord
+2 responses to “Replacing a Shark Navigator Power Cord”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.